rai-gaurav/mojo_react_app/with_jsx/server/README.md

-Requirment
+To run
 1. One way -
     * Install Docker
-    * Run - `make dev` for development environemnt.
-It will take care of all the dependencies and you can access your server on https://localhost/
+    * Run - `make dev` for development environment.
+It will take care of all the dependencies and you can access your server on https://localhost/.
+RUn `make help` for more options

 2. In case you don't want to use docker and just run locally
     * Install some of the dependencies as present in Dockerfile namely - Mojolicious, Mojolicious::Plugin::OpenAPI, Mojolicious::Plugin::SwaggerUI